Thank you for your interest in the Graduate School of Biomedical Sciences.

 - The language requirement is waived for international applicants who complete a degree from an accredited U.S. university or for those who are a citizen of a country whose native language is English.

-- A bank statement is required for documenting financial support for at least the first year of school.
-Faxes and photocopies are not accepted.
+- A bank statement or statement from sponsor's bank is required for documenting financial support for at least the first year of school.
+The document may be mailed or emailed.

 - Official transcripts of all previous and current college level study and showing the completion of a bachelor's degree from an accredited US college or university is required.